Umich-DNNG/pynoise/README.md

+# PyNoise

+A repository for a Python suite of neutron noise analysis algorithms.
+This draws inspiration from faust lmx on gitlab.lanl.gov.
+This suite is designed specifically for pulse time-of-detection chains from organic scintillator arrays.

 # Sample GitLab Project

 This sample project shows how a project in GitLab looks for demonstration purposes.
 It contains issues, merge requests and Markdown files in many branches,